Mohayyad-Muawia/Mohayyad-Muawia/README.md

 Here are some of the projects I'm proud of:
 - [Portfolio Website](https://mohayyad-muawia.netlify.app): A multi-language landing page built for a charity organization.
 - [Chatbot App](https://wave-ai.onrender.com): A chatbot application using the MERN stack and the Gemini API.
-- [Charity Organisaion Website]((https://weareallvalues.org)): A dynamic, scroll-animated landing page for a local charity.
+- [Charity Organisaion Website](https://weareallvalues.org): A dynamic, scroll-animated landing page for *We're All Values* charity Organisaio .

 ### 📫 How to Reach Me
 - Email: mohayyad.dev@gmail.com